jankner/meta-report/report.md

 Deforestation was first introduced in [@wadler1990deforest].
 The deforestation algorithm described in the paper is able to remove all intermediate structures, with the restriction that the program is in so-called *treeless form*.
-This is quite a restrictive form, so the algorithm has not had great use in practice.
+This is quite a restrictive form, and the algorithm is fairly complicated to implement and has some other problems, so it has not seen great use in practice.
 A different approach was used in [@gill93ashort].
 The transformation isn't guaranteed to remove *all* intermediate structure, but it is much simpler and doesn't put any restriction on the programs it can take as input.
 The approach is to have a single, simple and local rule for rewriting the combination of two pre-define functions: `build` and `foldr`.
 If lists are produced with `build` and consumed with `foldr` that one transformation is enough to remove all intermediate lists, though of course not all programs can be written in this way.

 In meta-repa fusion is not an optimization that is performed as a program transformation.
 Rather, the array representations and